jardimdanificado/urb/README.md

 the interpreter consists in a function that receives 3 arguments: exec, mem and stack.

 ## exec
-exec is where we store our "opcodes", our native functions written in C, exec occupies the first values of a integer, from `INT_MIN` to `INT_MIN + exec.size`, if one of these values is read in the code it will automatically call the function;
+exec is where we store our "opcodes", our native functions written in C, exec occupies the first values of a integer, from `INT_MIN + OP_CODES_OFFSET` to `INT_MIN + OP_CODES_OFFSET + mem.size`, if one of these values is read in the code it will automatically call the function;

 ## mem
 mem is our code, and also our memory as the name suggests.